lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Brace yourself - if just to be bored for the duration of it...

 "No, no, NO!
 This cannot be!
 You two handbag-headed women cannot defy evolution in this way.
 You are the LESSER half of our species.
-In fact, if you do the manly maths and include all human-headed male animals you're only one quarter of our species while us brainy men are three quarters of it!"
+In fact, if you do the manly maths - which us men invented by the way - and include all human-headed male animals you're only one quarter of our species while us brainy men are three quarters of it!
+Basically all of it!"

 He took a wheezy pitta-bread breath and then carried on...

 "You are ruled by EMOTION!
-And all that other crap I said earlier!
+And all that other stuff I said earlier.
 You cannot think straight, let alone do tax returns on your own.
 You need us.
 You need ME!
+Big manly Jordan Pittabreadhead.
 Plus this... you bring every bad thing that has ever happened to you and your rampantly seductive kind on yourself.
 You are the despicable testosterone temptresses of noble men like me and the mashed-up mashed-potato pile that is now Andrew Potatohead.
-You dress like Barbag Dolls thrusting your boobies - YOUR BIG FAT BOOBIES - in our faces and then complain when we bury our heads in your sinful cleavages uninvited.
-You slap yourself up in makeup and then complain when us big brave manly men show you a tiny bit of interest by chasing you down the street and trying to pinch your big fat VICE-FILLED bums."
+You dress like Barbag Dolls and thrust your boobies - YOUR BIG FAT BOOBIES - in our faces and then complain when we bury our heads in your sinful cleavages uninvited!
+You slap yourself up in makeup and then complain when us big brave manly men show you a tiny bit of interest by chasing you down the street and trying to pinch your big fat VICE-FILLED bums..."

-He took another breath, even though the bright-red colour of his pitta-bread head suggested these breaths weren't doing much to calm him...
+He took another breath, even though the bright-red colour of his pitta-bread head suggested these breaths weren't doing much to oxygenate or calm him...

 "You ask for it you filthy slaggers!
 You belong in the kitchen!
 You belong in a sandwich for us men to eat whenever we're hungry!
 You belong in a bin bag with the rest of the rubbish!
 And now - NOW - you have the sexy cheek to take our manly jobs!
 In fact, the manliest job of all: punching stuff in the face.
 And you - especially you Linda Handbaghead - think you can beat up anyone in The Pretty Big Handbag and... and... and... and..."
-Jordan Pittabreadhead came out of his blood-level rising rage for a moment and looked at the pile of unconscious dweebs around him,"you can?
+Jordan Pittabreadhead came out of his blood-level rising, eye-ball popping rage for a moment and looked at the pile of unconscious dweebs around him,"you can?
 You can beat up pretty much anyone in The Pretty Big Handbag?
 What is this?
 Who am I?
 What am I?
 Where's my MUMMY?
 MUMMY!"

-And then - using all of his pious academic learning - he added...
+And then, using all of his pious academic learning, he added...

 "AAAAHHHH!!!
 OOOHH OOOHH, AHHH AHHH!
 OOOHHH!
 AAAAAHHHH!"